-This clinical course represents the continuation of the activities in clinical I. By the end of the term the student must have mastered all non critical care duties normally performed by respiratory therapists and the fundamentals of adult critical care.
+This clinical course represents the continuation of the activities in clinical I. By the end of the term the student must have mastered all non-critical care duties normally performed by respiratory therapists and the fundamentals of adult critical care.
 Emphasis is on ventilatory management, patient assessment, therapeutic intervention, and communication.
-(4 hrs.
-Lab.).
+(24 hrs./wk. clinical practicum)